kaansoral/adventureland/README.md

 # if you have permission errors, try with sudo docker-compose up
 # if you want to run it in the background, use docker-compose up -d
 ```

+If you want to reset the database, delete the appserver folder and rebuild the docker container.

+### Run via local installation

 To run the game locally through a local installation follow the instructions below.